WebDevStudios/wds-block-based-theme/README.md

 ---

-As you build, your Templates and Template Parts are also saved to the database, and can be access under the Appearance menu:
+As you build, your Templates and Template Parts are saved to the database, which can be access under the Appearance menu:

 ![screenshot](https://dl.dropbox.com/s/bgo15p7xmt8pdt4/Screen%20Shot%202020-08-18%20at%2012.15.57%20PM.png?dl=0)